|By Jeff Hansel, Post-Bulletin, Rochester, Minn.|

 In fact, the rate of second surgeries needed after lumpectomies at other clinics is four times that at Mayo.
 The reason is Mayo's "frozen-section technique" -- perfected at the request of the Mayo brothers themselves -- which has been used for more than 100 years.

-"We have something here that's going to minimize your risk of a second operation," said Dr. Judy Boughey, chair of the Division of Surgery Research at Mayo in Rochester.
+"We have something here that's going to minimize your risk of a second operation," said Dr.

 The frozen section procedure involves sending removed tumor samples (including surrounding tissues) from the operating room directly to the nearby pathology lab.
 There, pathologists quick-freeze and shave off parchment-thin wafers of tissue samples, dye them and place them on slides for immediate analysis.